Topological mass generation in gapless systems: Topological mass generation in gapless systems

 \subsubsection{Higher-form symmetries without background fields}

-We first review that the theory has $\bb{Z}_k $ 0-form and 1-form symmetries as well as $\U (1)$ 1-form and 2-form symmetries~\cite{Hidaka:2020iaz}.
-For simplicity, we first consider the case without background fields and we will discuss the case with background fields later in section~\ref{sec:background}.
-By using the equations of motion of $\phi$ and $a_\mu$ derived from the action (\ref{axion_elemag}), we can show that there are conserved currents of electric 0-form and 1-form symmetries,
+We first review that the theory has $\bb{Z}_k $ zero- and one-form symmetries as well as $\U (1)$ one- and two-form symmetries~\cite{Hidaka:2020iaz}.
+For simplicity, we first consider the case without background fields and we will discuss the case with background fields later in Sec.~\ref{sec:background}.
+By using the equations of motion of $\phi$ and $a_\mu$ derived from the action (\ref{axion_elemag}), we can show that there are conserved currents of electric zero- and one-form symmetries,

-In addition, the Bianchi identities for $\phi$ and $a_\mu$ give the following conserved currents of magnetic 2-form and 1-form symmetries:
+In addition, the Bianchi identities for $\phi$ and $a_\mu$ give the following conserved currents of magnetic two- and one-form symmetries:

 respectively.
 Note that the normalizations of the currents are determined by the flux quantization conditions.
 We can construct topological objects from these currents,